 In Japan, you can’t walk a single block without passing at least one convenience store, or “konbini” (コンビニ) in Japanese.
-Japan has over 55,000 convenience stores, with close to 10,000 just in Tokyo alone!
+As of March 2022, there are 58,133 convenience stores in Japan, and the major ones are 7-Eleven, Family Mart, and Lawson.
 Chances are you’ve already heard about convenient Japan’s konbini are, but there are lots of other things that you can do at convenience stores besides just buy a quick snack or drink.
 Here is a list of things you can do at a Japanese konbini!

 If you need to print documents, photos, make copies, or even fax something, you can do all of that at the nearest convenience store.
 Most copy/fax printers have USB slots and memory card readers, and some are even comparable with smartphones!
 And, they have English settings too!

 After you select your language at the start, you can easily pick out the service you are in need of, and the details.
 After you have completes your printing, copying, scanning, or faxing, all that is left is the payment!
 You can insert your cash and coins in the machine, and you’re done!
 Don’t forget to take your printed or scanned items, as well as your USB or memory card, before you go!

 Short on cash?
 Most 24-hour Japanese convenience stores also have 24-hour international ATMs.
 These ATM always have English as a language option, but other languages may vary by chain.
 These ATMs generally accept Japanese bank cards as well as major international cards, including VISA, MasterCard, and UnionPay.
 Please note that it differs by ATM which cards can be used and which cannot.
 There also will likely be a small fee to withdraw money from your account.